Signed in as:

 He could see that Emma's request to be more emotionally warm and available meant he could let his guard down and feel connected and safe with her.

-He soon decided to reduce his working week to 40 hours and made sure he spent time at least once a week.
+He soon decided to reduce his working week to 40 hours and made sure he spent time at least twice a week.

-He finally understood that quality time meant nature walks, weekend picnics or regualr but small gestures of affection.
+He finally understood that quality time Emma had been asking for meant nature walks, weekend picnics or regular but small gestures of affection.
 He came to see and understand the positive impact this had on her.

 Emma was able to see that her constant critique of Phillip was driving him further away and into his work and hobbies.